davidyell/CakePHP-Sortable/README.md

 ##Installation
 Install this as you would any other plugin using `CakePlugin::load('Sortable');` unless you are already using `CakePlugin::loadAll()`.

+You can also install the plugin from Packagist using Composer `composer require davidyell/sortable`

 ##Requirements
 This makes use of the [NiceAdmin](https://github.com/davidyell/CakePHP-NiceAdmin) alert-box element.